Click here for a complete list of application requirements.

 GRE general test scores

-For programs that require GRE general test scores are optional for applicants to the Ph.D. program in Philosophy.
-All other programs do not consider GRE general test are required.
-GRE subject test scores are not required by any programs in the Division of the Humanities.
+GRE general test scores are optional for applicants to the Ph.D. program in Philosophy.
+All other programs do not consider GRE general test scores when reviewing applications.
+GRE subject test scores are also not required by any programs in the Division of the Humanities.
 For applicants who choose to submit GRE general test scores, the scores must be from within the preceding 5 years.
 There is no minimum GRE score required for admission.
 An official score report should be sent to us at institution code 1832, and we do not use department codes so applicants may enter any department code they wish.

 TOEFL or IELTS test scores

 If you are an applicant who needs to meet the English Language Proficiency Requirement, your TOEFL or IELTS scores must be no more than two years old on the day you submit your application.
 The ETS institution code for submitting TOEFL scores is 1832.
 We do not use department codes so you may enter any department code you wish.